Fruit of the Loom

 Fruit of the Loom is an American company that manufactures clothing, particularly casual wear and underwear.
-The company's world headquarters is in Bowling Green, Kentucky.
-Since 2002 it has been a subsidiary of Berkshire Hathaway.
+The company's world headquarters are located in Bowling Green, Kentucky.
+Since 2002, it has been a wholly owned subsidiary of Berkshire Hathaway.

 Products manufactured by Fruit of the Loom itself and through its subsidiaries include clothing (t-shirts, hoodies, jackets, sweatpants, shorts and lingerie), and sports equipment (softballs and basketballs) manufactured and commercialized by Spalding.

 Company profile

 Fruit of the Loom is one of the largest manufacturers and marketers of underwear, printable T-shirts and fleece for the activewear industry, casualwear, women's jeanswear, and childrenswear.
 The company employs more than 32,400 people worldwide.

-The company's logo comprising a red apple, leaves, green grapes, purple grapes, and white currants (or yellow gooseberries) forms a widely recognizable trademark.
-Contrary to popular belief, the logo does not depict and has never depicted a cornucopia - this is often cited as an example of the Mandela Effect.

 The company is a vertically integrated manufacturer.
 In 2006, Fruit of the Loom acquired Russell Brands, LLC, a global company whose brands included Russell Athletic, Brooks Running, and Spalding, among other names in athletic wear.
 The purchase amount was $600 million.
+Brooks became an independent subsidiary within Berkshire Hathaway in 2011.

+Logo misconception

+The company's logo has been the subject of a misconception amongst the public.
+The company's logo comprises a red apple, leaves, green grapes, purple grapes, and white currants (or yellow gooseberries), but not a cornucopia.
+In July 2023, a Snopes reporter said that a search of newspaper advertisements between the 1920s and 2020s revealed none that depicted a cornucopia, despite many consumers recalling that the trademark did contain one.
+The misconception is often cited as an example of the Mandela Effect.

 History

 Rhode Island beginnings

-The origin of the Fruit of the Loom company dates back to 1851 in Rhode Island, when textile mill owner Robert Knight and his brother Benjamin established the "B.B. and R. Knight Corporation" after they acquired the Pontiac Mill in Warwick, Rhode Island.
-In 1856, the company changed its name to "Fruit of the Loom", while producing its first muslins.
+The origin of the Fruit of the Loom company dates back to 1851 in Rhode Island, when textile mill owner Robert Knight and his brother Benjamin established the "B.B. and R. Knight Corporation" after they acquired the Pontiac Mills in Warwick, Rhode Island.
+In 1856, the company introduced the brand name "Fruit of the Loom", while producing its first muslins.
+The company purchased the Dedham Manufacturing Company on Mother Brook in Dedham, Massachusetts in 1877.

 A friend of Robert Knight named Rufus Skeel owned a small shop in Providence that sold cloth from Knight's mill.
 Skeel's daughter painted images of apples and applied them to the bolts of cloth.
 The ones with the apple emblems proved most popular.
-Knight thought the labels would be the perfect symbol for his trade name, Fruit of the Loom – an expression referring to clothes, paralleling the phrase "fruit of the womb" meaning "children that come from the woman's uterus", which can be traced back to the Bible (Psalm 127:3).
+Knight thought the labels would be the perfect symbol for his trade name, Fruit of the Loom – an expression referring to clothes, paralleling the phrase "fruit of the womb", which can be traced back to the Bible (Genesis 30:2, Psalm 127:3).

 In 1871, just one year after the first trademark laws were passed by Congress, Knight received trademark number 418 for the brand "Fruit of the Loom".
 Much of its athletic outerwear was sold under the "Pro Player" label, a now defunct division.